vizdata-f21/project-2-tidy_team/proposal/proposal.md

 from 1990 to 2017 - 7 variables and 6468 observations.
 The second csv
 file simply includes the rate of death by country from 1990 to 2017, regardless of air pollution type - 4 variables and 6468 observations.
+According to the data source, death rates are standardized to account for the differences in distributions of ages of populations between countries. so that countries can be directly compared.
 The third csv file includes the number of deaths by risk factor (unsafe water, unsafe sanitation, no access to hand wash, household air pollution, Non-exclusive breast feeding, discontinued breast feeding and child wasting etc.) and by country from 1990 to 2017 - 32 variables and 6468 observations.
 The fourth csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 7 variables and 6412 observations.
 The fifth csv file includes the annual GDP per capita for each country in current USD from 1990 to 2017 - 63 variables